This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 participant Main as "main()"

-participant CLI as "clap::Parser"
+participant CLI as "clap::Parser::parse()"

-participant Tracing as "tracing_subscriber"
+participant Tracing as "tracing_subscriber::fmt()"

 participant DS as "DataStore::open()"

-participant RPC as "muxio_tokio_rpc_server"
+participant Endpoint as "ServiceEndpoint::new()"

-participant Axum as "axum::serve()"
+participant Server as "muxio_tokio_rpc_server::Server"

-Main->>CLI: Parse CLI arguments
+Main->>CLI: Parse command line

 CLI-->>Main: ServerArgs{port, path, log_level}

-Main->>Tracing: init() with env_filter
+Main->>Tracing: with_env_filter() + init()

-Note over Tracing: Configure RUST_LOG levels
+Note over Tracing: RUST_LOG or --log-level

 Main->>DS: open(data_file_path)

-RPC-->>Main: ServiceEndpoint
+Endpoint-->>Main: ServiceEndpoint

-Note over Axum: Listen on 0.0.0.0:port
+Note over Server: Listen on 0.0.0.0:port

-Axum->>Axum: Accept WebSocket connections
+Server->>Server: Accept WebSocket connections

 Request Processing Pipeline